- About Hydropower

 The platform is broken into two parts: Part One, "Restoring Environmental and Recreational Values at Hydropower Projects Presently Being Relicensed," addresses the environmental and recreational principles toward which each FERC licensing process should strive.
 Part Two, "Reforming Hydropower Regulations to Guarantee Sufficient Environmental Protection Measures," discusses the corollary regulatory principles.

 Read the platform below or download a pdf version.

 FOR RESTORING ENVIRONMENTAL AND RECREATIONAL VALUES TO RIVERS DEVELOPED FOR HYDROPOWER AND REFORMING FEDERAL HYDROPOWER POLICY

-The undersigned national, regional, and local environmental and recreation organizations, urge Congress and the Obama Administration to take the following actions to restore environmental and recreational values at hydropower projects presently being relicensed across the country, and to reform hydropower policy to guarantee needed environmental protection measures in hydropower regulations.
+The undersigned national, regional, and local environmental and recreation organizations, urge Congress and the Trump Administration to take the following actions to restore environmental and recreational values at hydropower projects presently being relicensed across the country, and to reform hydropower policy to guarantee needed environmental protection measures in hydropower regulations.

 RESTORING ENVIRONMENTAL AND RECREATIONAL VALUES AT HYDROPOWER PROJECTS PRESENTLY BEING RELICENSED

 The Federal Energy Regulatory Commission (FERC) has significant existing authority to protect and restore environmental and recreational values at hydropower projects being relicensed across the country.
 The Hydropower Reform Coalition will ensure that FERC adequately implements in individual proceedings its existing authority on the following issues.

 1. Base Relicensing Decisions on River-Wide Planning and Cumulative Analysis